Jasonblalack/zyngapoker/Features.md

 ### Custom Project Layout

 Jasy supports a set of layouts inside projects.
 For adding support for the various 3rd party libraries and frameworks Jasy is able to use a custom set of files and is able to files to internal file IDs (basically the exported name of a file e.g. jQuery exports `$`).
+There is a [Jasy Compat]() project showcasing how to integrate jQuery, QUnit, Modernizr and Co using a Jasy configuration.

 ### Project Setup Routines